z3z1ma/cdf/docs/cli_reference.md

     select: The resources to ingest as a sequence of glob patterns.
     exclude: The resources to exclude as a sequence of glob patterns.
     force_replace: Whether to force replace the write disposition.
-    no_stage: Whether to disable staging the data in the sink.
+    no_stage: Allows selective disabling of intermediate staging even if configured in sink.

 **Usage**: